katoemba/kodiconnector/README.md

 KodiConnector depends on
 * ConnectorProtocol, the generic music player protocol it implements
 * RxSwift as the reactive framework
-* Alamofire for making json-rpc requests to the player
 * Starscream to receive status updates from the player via websockets

 Build and usage via swift package manager is supported: